marion909/anycubic-nfc-filament/README.md

 Currently, there is another known problem where PLA+ is recognized as PLA.
 As I have not found a workaround yet, I believe that it is a bug in the slicer that will also occur with official PLA+ filament from Anycubic.

+### Why is the application not starting?

+If the application fails to start, the error is the python version in most cases.
+Make sure to use version 3.11 or older.
+Newer versions can lead to crashes.

 ## Credits